mykolabakhovskuy/terraformTest/README.md

-# Terraform test projec
+# Gcp-terraform-test

-Terraform test project for practice.
+Terraform test project for gcp pre prod labs.

 # For local development and testing you need
  * GCP account